In This Article

 - Using different types of credit, such as loans or credit cards

-For FICO scores, payment history and maintaining low balances are the most important things to work on.
+For FICO Scores, payment history, and maintaining low balances are the most important things to work on.
 One way you can ensure that you’re paying bills on time each month is to set up automatic payments from your checking account.
-With Chime, you can also set up direct deposit and get paid up to two days early.
+With Chime, you can also set up direct deposit and get paid up to 2 days early².

 VantageScores tend to focus more on how much you owe compared to your total credit limit.
 Your best bet there is to avoid maxing out your cards and pay off your balance in full each month, if possible.